datalad/datalad-osf/docs/source/intro.rst

   This publishes one version of your project in a human-readable fashion to the OSF to make it available to the outside world.

 ``datalad-osf`` comes with a range of hidden convenience functions for OSF interactions.
-Importantly, you will not need to create OSF projects via the OSF webinterface -- given appropriate credentials, ``datalad create-sibling-osf`` will create new projects under your user account and report back the generated URL.
+Importantly, you will not need to create OSF projects via the OSF web interface -- given appropriate credentials, ``datalad create-sibling-osf`` will create new projects under your user account and report back the generated URL.

 What can I **not** use this extension for?